PacifAIst/PacifAIst/README.md

 Welcome to my GitHub!
 I'm not your traditional software developer; I operate at the intersection of high-level academic research and practical AI implementation.
 My focus lies in AI safety, AI usability, and leveraging digital transformation for sustainable urban development.

 ### 🚀 What I'm Building & Researching
-* 🦥 **Quansloth:** (over 100 stars) A local AI server optimizing LLM inference and VRAM usage for consumer-grade HW based on Google's Turboquant.
+* 🦥 **Quansloth:** (over 100 stars) A local AI server optimizing LLM inference and VRAM for consumer-grade HW using Google's Turboquant.
-* 🛡️ **The PacifAIst Benchmark:** Research and benchmarking tools dedicated to AI alignment, safety, and testing if models prioritize human survival.
+* 🛡️ **The PacifAIst Benchmark:** Research and tool dedicated to AI alignment, safety, and testing if models prioritize human survival.
-* 👾 **ProxyFace:** A collaborative serverless web and Windows App featuring alive retro 16-bit pixel art interfaces for Large Language Models.
+* 👾 **ProxyFace:** A collaborative web and Windows App featuring alive retro 16-bit pixel art interfaces for Large Language Models.
 * 🌍 **Sustainable Tech:** Integrating machine learning to drive circular economy frameworks and revitalize smart cities.

 ### 📫 Let's Connect